algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 As signals move, affected wires will animate accordingly, transitioning from off to on states using the defined color and thickness rules.
 Providing a clear visual representation of signal propagation will enhance user understanding and engagement.

 > [!NOTE]
-> The visualization will be designed to be user-friendly, interactive, and informative, providing a clear and intuitive representation of the FPGA structure and signal propagation, as you might see in the mockup share in the [Functional Specifications](../FunctionalSpecifications/FunctionalSpecifications.md).
+> The visualization will be designed to be user-friendly, interactive, and informative, providing a clear and intuitive representation of the FPGA structure and signal propagation, as you might see in the mockup shared in the [Functional Specifications](../FunctionalSpecifications/FunctionalSpecifications.md).

 ##### Bézier curve